Determining Whether a Description Refers to a Force: A Practical Guide

 Can the interaction be represented as a vector with both magnitude and direction?

-Examples: a wind blowing eastward with a certain speed, a spring force pulling toward its equilibrium point Worth keeping that in mind..
+Examples: a wind blowing eastward with a certain speed, a spring force pulling toward its equilibrium point Nothing fancy..

 If all three conditions are satisfied, the description refers to a force.
-If any of them fails, the description likely does not involve a force Easy to understand, harder to ignore..
+If any of them fails, the description likely does not involve a force That alone is useful..

 Common Misconceptions